Back to AI lexicon

 Key risk indicators (KRIs) for AI

-Key risk indicators (KRIs) for AI are specific metrics or signals that help organizations detect potential threats tied to their AI systems before they cause serious harm.
-KRIs act like early warning systems, allowing risk and compliance teams to take action before issues escalate.
+Key risk indicators for AI are specific metrics or signals that help companies detect potential threats tied to their AI systems before they cause serious harm.
+KRIs act as early warning systems, allowing risk and compliance teams to take action before issues escalate.

-This topic matters because AI systems often operate with high speed and autonomy.
-Without the right KRIs in place, risks such as bias, security breaches, or compliance failures can remain invisible until they become costly problems.
-AI governance programs depend on KRIs to maintain control, meet legal obligations, and ensure operational trust.
+AI systems often operate with high speed and autonomy.
+Without the right KRIs in place, risks such as bias, security breaches or compliance failures can remain invisible until they become costly problems.
+AI governance programs depend on KRIs to maintain control, meet legal obligations and ensure operational trust.

-“74% of organizations using AI had at least one significant AI-related risk event in the last year.”
+According to the 2023 PwC Global AI Study, 74% of organizations using AI had at least one significant AI-related risk event in the last year.

 Why AI needs its own KRIs

 KRIs for AI differ from general IT KRIs.
-They must focus on model behavior, ethical impacts, data quality, and algorithmic transparency.
-Effective KRIs are tied directly to the AI system’s outcomes, not just its infrastructure.
+They must focus on model behavior, ethical impacts, data quality and algorithmic transparency.
+Effective KRIs are tied directly to the AI system's outcomes rather than just its infrastructure.

-A strong KRI system for AI monitors a broad range of risks.
-Assume not all risks will be technical.
-Many will touch legal, ethical, and operational domains.
+A strong KRI system monitors a broad range of risks.
+Many touch legal, ethical and operational domains rather than purely technical ones.

 Each KRI must have clear thresholds and escalation procedures.

 Designing useful KRIs requires focusing on actionability and clarity.
-Assume that a KRI will only add value if it can be understood quickly and linked to a response plan.
+A KRI only adds value if it can be understood quickly and linked to a response plan.

-Documenting how KRIs are selected and interpreted supports better internal audits and external reviews.
+Documenting how KRIs are selected and interpreted supports internal audits and external reviews.

 FAQ